Super I.T. Friends

 Lank, The Deleter – The silent overseer of the desolate land that holds the nearly deleted.
 Aka the recycling bin.

 Father – He’s the reason earth was ruined.
 He funneled everyone into The Interverse to syphon their life force and make himself immortal.

 "I knew it was going to be sentient cat overlords." – Dutch

 Every episode personifies how we experience technology in a physical space.
-The Friends get into trouble innocently enough, and get out elsewhere with a villain vanquished, a heart broken, or a friend gained.
+It could be Tinder speed dating, where people physical swipe others out of the way when they get bored mid-date or battling an antivirus bot that hurts your ship more than it helps.
+We all know what it’s like to experience a computer freezing.
+In The Interverse, that’s a lag blizzard, where they would have to bundle up and wait for it to blow over.
+The show is about taking those tiny moments and building a world around them.
+The Friends get into these frustrating situations innocently enough, and escape elsewhere with a villain vanquished, a heart broken, or a friend gained.
 It's always just another day surviving in The Interverse.
 Most episodes are one off shorts and don't need to be watched in order.
-There are also plot development episodes which reveal more information about the characters pasts, and push the overall story arc forward.
+There are also plot development episodes which reveal more information about the character’s pasts, and push the overall story arc forward.

 "You gave that refrigerator an existential crisis.
 Come on Guff, lets go home." – Rose